Alaska Cruise Packing List: Complete Guide and Essentials

 Knowing what to pack for a cruise to Alaska requires some forethought into what weather-related issues might arise.

-These small but essential items help you stay comfortable onboard and on shore.
+These small but essential items help you stay comfortable on board and on shore.

 Sunglasses: Even cloudy days in Alaska can be bright due to light reflecting off snow and glaciers.